 When thinking about awesome Chinese movies, Crouching Dragon, Hidden Tiger immediately comes to mind.
-But other than Ang Lee’s atmospheric masterpiece, what other Chinese movies are great for learning about the Middle Kingdom?
-Here are seven titles to check out.
+But other than Ang Lee’s atmospheric masterpiece, what other great Chinese productions are there to consider?
+Here are seven titles for you to check out.

 1. Hero (英雄)

 Director Zhang Yimou’s bid for an Oscar could come across as somewhat too desperate to impress.
 Nonetheless, it is hands-down one of the most visually stunning Chinese movies filmed in recent years.
 The entire extravaganza is drenched with color metaphors, as well as full of thrilling martial arts duels.

 The story revolves around an attempted assassination of Qin Shihuang, the first emperor of China.
 Following the trend of recent movies, it attempts to justify the notorious brutality of Qin Shihuang by explaining such acts were necessary to ensure China’s unification and growth as an empire.
-At the same time, the movie also hints at the various political philosophies in contest during that era of Chinese imperial history, something that gives much food for thought.
-If you enjoy thoughtful, enigmatic storytelling, as well as eye popping Chinese backdrops, this is without a doubt, one of the best Chinese movies to watch.
-At the same time, it is also undeniably an invaluable tutorial in visual communication for students of that discipline.
+At the same time, the movie also hints at the various political philosophies in contest during that era of Chinese imperial history, something that would surely give much food for thought.
+If you enjoy thoughtful, enigmatic storytelling, as well as eye popping Chinese backdrops, this is without a doubt, one of the most awesome Chinese movies to watch.
+Needless to say, it is also an invaluable tutorial in visual communication for students of that discipline.

 2. The Last Emperor

-Alright, Bernardo Bertolucci’s 1987 masterpiece isn’t exactly a Chinese movie.
-Some Chinese audiences also hated it during its release, mostly because it was directed by a European and contained contentious scenes like a young Puyi suckling his nanny.
+Bernardo Bertolucci’s 1987 masterpiece isn’t a Chinese production.
+Some Chinese audiences also hated it during its release, mainly because it was directed by a European and contained contentious scenes like a young Puyi suckling his nanny.
 Having watched this epic production numerous times and read about Puyi’s life, though, I can confidently say this movie is overall, a very reasonable interpretation of the last emperor’s life.
-I doubt anyone, not even his wives, ever understood how Puyi thought or felt.
+I doubt anyone, not even his wives, ever understood how Puyi truly thought or felt.
 Bertolucci might be a little too blunt in his expression, but it’s fair to say he’s neither wrong nor deliberately provocative.